High school basketball: Near miss for South boys - Salisbury Post

 THOMASVILLE – South Rowan’s boys basketball team had a last-second shot to win against Thomasville on Monday but took a tough loss.

-The Bulldogs held on 62-61 in one of the extra games being played this week by Central Carolina Conference teams.
+The Bulldogs made a game-deciding floater with six seconds left and held on 62-61 in one of the extra games being played this week by Central Carolina Conference teams.

 The 61 points matched South’s season high.
-The Raiders had three in double figures for the first time this season.
+The Raiders put three in double figures for the first time this season.

+It was an extraordinary turnaround for South, which lost 74-34 to the Bulldogs in an earlier meeting.

 “We got off to a slow start with a lot of early turnovers,” South coach Daniel Blevins said.
 “We got settled down after the first mask break and got into a rhythm, which is difficult with the way Thomasville likes to press.
 At halftime, we had made note of things that they were doing in the halfcourt that we could take advantage of.
 It really boosted us back in to the game. ”